 We are required to make at least two written requests for the other party to attend Mediation.
 If these requests are refused or ignored, we may then issue you with a section 60I Certificate, which allows you to start court proceedings for parenting orders.

-Telephone/Skype mediation: if you live at a distance from our Mediation rooms, or you don’t want to attend in person, we offer Mediations by telephone or Skype so you can still participate in the process.
+Telephone/Zoom Mediation: if you live at a distance from our Mediation rooms, or you don’t want to attend in person, we offer Mediations by telephone or Zoom so you can still participate in the process.

 Yes, provided the other party is notified and has given prior consent to your support person attending.